-(scroll to bottom of page to view products)
+(scroll to the bottom of the page to view products)

 One of the most important parameters to be monitored in brewing is pH. pH control is important at any stage, starting from incoming water analysis, through mashing and fermentation, to testing the final product.

-Everything starts from water.
+Everything starts with water.
 Two brewers in different regions, following the same brewing steps with the same ingredients, will never get the same final product, just because they have different quality of water running from their taps.
-Understanding the starting pH of water will help to find out whether any adjustments have to be done to achieve a great result.
-Ideally, the pH of incoming water shouldn’t be higher than 9, otherwise adjustments can be so great that flavour can be affected from the addition of acids and chemicals.
+Understanding the starting pH of the water will help to find out whether any adjustments have to be done to achieve a great result.
+Ideally, the pH of incoming water shouldn’t be higher than 9, otherwise, adjustments can be so great that flavour can be affected by the addition of acids and chemicals.